burlachenkok/exploring-python3/python3-note.md

 To inspect if the object is an instance of some class you can use [isinstance(obj, classinfo)](https://docs.python.org/3/library/functions.html#isinstance) which is the analog of C++ [dynamic_cast](https://en.cppreference.com/w/cpp/language/dynamic_cast).

 To inspect class relationships you can use [issubclass(classDerived, classBase)](https://docs.python.org/3/library/functions.html#issubclass).
 This functionality is absent by design in C++.
-The C++ style says if you need it, you should implement it and pay for it with computing time and memory.
+The C++ style says if you need it, you should implement it and pay for it with computing and memory.

 The [super()](https://docs.python.org/3/library/functions.html#super) lets you avoid referring to the base class explicitly, which can be nice sometimes.